Stylback/home-server/README.md

 After confirming hardware stability I installed [Ubuntu Server 22.04 LTS](https://ubuntu.com/download/server) using a bootable USB-drive created beforehand.
 It was a pain-free process thanks to extensive [documentation](https://ubuntu.com/server/docs).
 The system was installed on the 250 GB SSD while the 2 TB SSD was left for data storage.

-I also encrypted them with LUKS for an added layer of security.
+I also encrypted the drives with LUKS for an added layer of security.

 ## Setting up OpenSSH